VincentSchmid/AOE_Shirts-api/README.md

   python shirt_processing_cli --help
   ```

-The cli is built on top, and the libraries can be used without the cli.
+The cli file does not add logic and is built on top of the libraries,
+meaning the libraries can be used on their own.

 ## License